jfrNebus/Safe_box/readme_english.md

 This is the original board.
 There are few interesting elements:

-- Microcontroller TSC80C31, with 32 inputs and outputs, y 128 bytes of RAM memory.
+- Microcontroller TSC80C31, with 32 inputs and outputs, and 128 bytes of RAM memory.
 - EPROM memory M27C64A.
 This memory is ideal for long programs.
 Here comes an interesting detail of this memory: the window at the top of the memory is used to erase the saved data.
-It is done by pointing to it with an ultraviolet light.
+It is done by pointing ultraviolet light at it.
 The following pictures show a closer view, through a microscope, of this window.

 <br>